Vasan12k/port-scanner/readme.md

 ##  Features.
 - Scans ports 1–100
 - Multithreading for speed
-- Domain to IP conversion
+- Domain to IP conversion.

  ## How to Run
 python scanner.py